greenpeace/planet4/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report template
+name: Bug report
 about: This template will help you write up a bug report
-title: 'Bug:'
+title: ''
-labels: ''
+labels: bug, needs triage
 assignees: ''

 ---

 # Where did you find the bug?

 *Please provide the URL where you encountered the issue/s.*